bamaralf/wso2_install/README.md

 ------------
 It requires that you repack the zip file obtained from http://wso2.com with the source folders placed directly under the root folder instead of product_folder > source folders.
 When you unzip the repacked folder you should get the source folders outside of any folder.
+Observation: This role doesn't encrypt any password, it only install the products on its defaults.

 Role Variables
 --------------